clitetailor/react-epic/docs/LiftBehindTheScene.md

 )
 ```

 So the final form will only contain two arguments.
-And if you have three or more arguments, depends on which arguments need to emit values, we can combine them together!
+And if you have three or more arguments, depends on which argument that emits values, we can combine them together!
 For example:

 ```jsx
 const liftedOperator = lift(someOperator)